54corbin/job-hunter/README.md

 2. Enable **"Developer mode"** using the toggle switch in the top right corner.
 3. Click on the **"Load unpacked"** button.
 4. Select the `extension_webpack/dist` directory from the project folder.
-5. The Offer Hunter extension should now be loaded and visible in your browser's toolbar.
+5. The Job Hunter extension should now be loaded and visible in your browser's toolbar.

 ## Configuration

 Before you can use the AI-powered features, you need to configure an AI provider in the extension's settings page.

-1. Click on the Offer Hunter icon in the Chrome toolbar to open the extension.
+1. Click on the Job Hunter icon in the Chrome toolbar to open the extension.
 2. Navigate to the **Settings** page.

 ### OpenAI / Gemini